 Soulages moved to Paris in 1938 to train as a drawing teacher.
 He briefly attended the École nationale supérieure des beaux-arts before returning to Rodez.
 In 1940, he was drafted into the military.
-He was demobilised the following year but later conscripted into forced labour and went underground for the remainder of the Occupation.
+He was demobilised the following year but was later conscripted into forced labour and went underground for the remainder of the Occupation.
 During this time he met the artist Sonia Delaunay and became interested in abstract art.
-In 1947, Soulages hired a space at the Salon des surindépendents and exhibited his paintings publicly for the first time.
-His first solo exhibition was held at Galerie Lydia Conti, Paris, in 1949.
-The same year the Musée de Grenoble made the first museum acquisition of his work.
-In New York, his work was included in the group show, ‘Painted’ in 1949, at Betty Parsons Gallery.
-In 1951 The Phillips Collection in Washington, DC, became the first major American institution to purchase his work, followed shortly after with acquisitions by the Museum of Modern Art and the Guggenheim Museum, in New York.
+In 1947, Soulages hired a space at Salon des surindépendents and exhibited his paintings publicly for the first time.
+In 1949, Soulages had his first solo exhibition at Galerie Lydia Conti, Paris, and was included in the group show Painted at Betty Parsons Gallery, New York.
+In the same year, Musée de Grenoble made the first museum acquisition of his work.
 His first American one-man show was held at Kootz Gallery, New York, in 1954 with whom he would exhibit over the next four years.
 Soulages travelled to the United States for the first time in 1957, where he met artists including Mark Rothko, Willem de Kooning and Robert Motherwell.
 Soulages exhibited in London at the Gimpel Fils gallery in 1955.

 Pierre Soulages ‘The Creative Power’“I do not depict.
 I do not describe.
 I do not represent.
 I paint, I present.”
 Pierre Soulages.
 An exhibition dedicated to the renowned French artist, Pierre Soulages, is currently on display within l’Espace culturel Lympia in Nice, running until the 19 April 2020.
 In celebration of the artist’s centenary, the exhibition ‘Pierre Soulages: The Creative Power’, offers a retrospective...
 Read more